freshnewkicks/tsg_assessment_tduke/README.md

 With that, I was pretty happy overall with how the carousel of blog articles came out.

-Originally, I was going to implement inifnite scrolling using IntersectionObserver, and having a div that it sees, then fires the next page, and that works great for sites like Reddit, Twitter, etc., but ultimately - again - it was something that would have taken up a chunk of time I feel would have been unneccessary, so therefore opted for a simpler solution: slicing an Array with all the pre-defined things from the assessment: 6 items shown at once, 24 in total.
+Originally, I was going to implement inifnite scrolling using IntersectionObserver, and having a div that it sees, then fires the next page, and that works great for sites like Reddit, Twitter, etc., but ultimately it was something that would have taken up a chunk of time I feel would have been unneccessary, so therefore opted for a simpler solution: slicing an Array with all the pre-defined things from the assessment: 6 items shown at once, 24 in total.
 This meant that I had 4 pages to show, and could swap these pages and just take the chunk of the Array I